aiscihub/PocketStop/README.md

 As of 2026-09-15, the replay-parity suite passes 8/8: batch/prefix score parity, exact decision agreement (including threshold ties), invariance to later trajectory frames, deferral (not a model-driven stop) on missing or NaN features and on a missing checkpoint frame, idempotent handling of duplicate events, preserved state across a restart, and no confusion between historical and deployment bundles.

 **Evidence status:** implemented and replay-tested against historical data.
-Not live-tested — no simulation has been run under PocketPilot's control.
+Not live-tested — no simulation has been run under PocketStop's control.
 See `valleyfevermutation`'s `ai2sci_p4l3/artifacts/corrected_release/2026-09-15_corrected_v1/CLAIM_EVIDENCE.md` for the full evidence-status writeup this repo's tests fed into.